OaklandPeters/py-arithmetic-units/to-do.md

 * THINK THROUGH: UnitsCompound 'new' -all possible pairs of arguments
     - what functions will be needed
 *
-* AFTER: UnitVector has syntax - merge the syntax functor into UnitsLeaf
+* AFTER: DimensionNode has syntax - merge the syntax functor into UnitsLeaf
 * Syntax mixin for UnitsStem - note this is actually hard
 * Add handling for mixing mathematics arguments of types (Scalar, UnitsVector, UnitsStem)
     - Rethink from a class-structure & proxying standpoint.

+# Simplification
+* Integrate simplification and syntax.
+* Handle which operators are displayed on which node types via syntax mixins